 However, in an attempt to negotiate the need for money and his creative leanings, Sánchez initially chose a career in graphic design, which at the time meant he could be an artist without having to starve.
 From there, Sánchez tried freelance work, but did not enjoy sharing his vision with art directors.
 Ironically, it was the world of fine art, with its strict aesthetic parameters and myopic view of outsiders, that lured in Sánchez with the promise of artistic freedom.
 So while studying as an undergraduate at Cooper Union in the mid 1970s, he began to move away from graphic design and toward fine art, experimenting with photography and other mediums.
 He would then go on to receive his MFA from the Mason Gross School of the Arts at Rutgers State University of New Jersey in 1980.
-Thus began his transition, or rather, migration, into the next phase of his career.
+Thus began his transition into the next phase of his career.

 It’s fair to say that Juan Sánchez dealt with issues of intersectionality generations before the concept entered into the mainstream.
 His identity relies on a diverse background, one that includes black and Puerto Rican influences, among others, which dominated New York City in the 1970s.
-Furthermore, when describing the contributions of the diaspora to the island, Sánchez makes a specific example of salsa, the hallmark of this era, occasionally referring to it as Latin music, the term by which it was known in its early days.
+Furthermore, when describing the contributions of the diaspora to the island, Sánchez makes a specific example of salsa, the hallmark of this era, occasionally referring to it as Latin music, the more general term by which it was known in its early days.
 In the Bronx, this music became fused with jazz, soul, Cuban, and Puerto Rican influences-among others–until it became the soundtrack for Puerto Ricans both on and off the island.
 And like salsa, Juan synthesizes his diverse background into a clear and coherent narrative on the canvas, especially when it comes to his more autobiographical works.

 Portrait of Juan Sánchez by George Malavé, 2012.